padhmanethrri/aoc-hardcaml/day1/part1/README.md

   style, which help describe hardware behavior more structurally than traditional Verilog for this kind of problem.

-Physical synthesis and ASIC flows were not explored for this baseline implementation, but the design is written with synthesizability and realistic resource usage in mind.
+Physical synthesis considerations informed the design at a high level to ensure the implementation remains synthesizable, while the work itself was focused on RTL-level modeling and simulation.